Boko Haram Fast Facts

 June 18-22, 2014 - Boko Haram militants hold the village of Kummabza in Borno state, northeastern Nigeria, hostage for four days.
 They abduct more than 60 females, including children, and kill 30 men in the raid.

-July 7, 2014 - Sources say sixty-three women and girls kidnapped by Boko Haram last month from the Kummabza village in northern Borno state, have escaped from their captors and returned to their village.
+July 7, 2014 - Sources say at least 57 girls kidnapped by Boko Haram last month from the Kummabza village in northern Borno state, have escaped from their captors and returned to their village.
 Boko Haram is still believed to be holding about 200 schoolgirls abducted April 14 from a boarding school in the town of Chibok.

 July 17-20, 2014 - Boko Haram raids the Nigerian town of Damboa.
 By the time the raid ends, 66 residents have been killed and more than 15,000 have fled.